Header Banner

-How To: Drill a hole in ceramic, porcelain, clay, or tile
+How to Drill a hole in ceramic, porcelain, clay, or tile

 This video will show you how to drill a clean hole in ceramic, porcelain, clay, glass or tile.
 Materials needed for this project are: carbide tile bit, normal variable speed drill (not a hammer drill), air tool oil, plumbers putty, MDF board or a scrap piece of wood.